microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Partner programs.md

 ## Cybersecurity Investment (CSI)

-The **Cybersecurity Investment** is a partner investment initiative that is designed to accelerate M365 security sales and Security ACR consumption through go-to-market motions with customers.
+The Cybersecurity Investment (CSI) is a partner investment initiative that is designed to accelerate M365 security sales and Security ACR consumption through go-to-market motions with customers.
 The goal is to provide partners with pre-sales assets, resources, and incentives to drive Microsoft Security products first while continuing to build and position their own managed and deployment services on top of the Microsoft portfolio.

 #### Benefits

 - Pre-sales incentives
 - Sales advisory incentives
 - Access to additional GTM motions ***(qualification for MXDR verification and MISA)***
-- Fast Track Security Engagement (receive referrals for accounts needing security deployment and usage)
+- Fast Track Security Engagement (receive account referrals)
 - Dedicated readiness support (materials to facilitate pre-sales)

 #### Eligibility